hotosm/field-tm/docs/dev/Production.md

   - Push your branch, then create a PR against the `main` branch in Github.
   - Merge in the PR and wait for the deployment.
   - Later the code can be pulled back into develop / staging.

+### The prod server is broken, but dev / stage work?

+- Have been here a few times before...
+- Always keep in mind that if you recently push to prod, then the code is likely the same across instances, so it's likely external factors:
+  1. Database migrations - some mismatch between database fields or data inconsistency.
+  2. The server that it's hosted on - this may be different between environments.
+  3. The logging / telemetry config - I have been caught out here before!
+OpenTelemetry may only be configured on production and could potentially have bugs.